MasumBhuiyan/2D-Irregular-Cutting-Stock-Algorithm/README.md

 ## Lincense ![license](https://img.shields.io/badge/license-MIT-green) <br>
 MIT License

-Copyright (c) 2020 MasumBhuiyan kmtusher97
+Copyright (c) 2020 fardinsjc MasumBhuiyan kmtusher97

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal